iVuDang/iVuDang/README.md

 - :airplane:
 - :world_map: Media production, art of visual storytelling through film and sound
 - :earth_asia: Travel... exploring, adventures,
+:books:
+:hammer_and_wrench:

+I like to design and build media and software assets.
+I'm looking to improve my software engineering and media production stack.

 - - - -